Amit-kore-3212/learning-git/README.md

 # learning-git
 Hey i have added you Now only
-i have created master branch
+I have added master branch